 When discussing with parents’ items that are most important to them

-about their children, it is best for me to listen.
+about their children, I should listen.
 Then I ask to repeat what I heard

 them say.
 This lets them know I am listening.
 This is not a good communication